In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Pescatarian, Protein Plus

-Think Italian pasta, now give it Asian flavors, and you’ve got these Vietnamese garlic noodles.
-Made with spaghetti and a blend of soy sauce, fish sauce, oyster sauce, and Parmesan, this dish fuses the best of the East and West.
+Think Italian pasta with Asian flavors, and you’ve got these Vietnamese garlic noodles.
+Made with linguine tossed with tamari, fish sauce, and Parmesan, this dish fuses the best of the East and West.

 In your bag